 Archetyping makes your brand more personable, more human-like and therefore if done thoughtfully and consistently helps builds trust.

 As an example, if your friend Josh is a Hero archetype, it would seem disingenuine for him to all of a sudden start acting like a Caregiver.
 It would be out of character for him.
 Customer experiences are no different.

 Without the foundational branding component, you’ll have no definition in which to build your brand or how people should experience it or FEEL about it when they shop, buy and interact with you.

 Finally, a common misconception to leave you with; your not marketing and creating experiences just for other (insert your Archetype here)’s either.

-For instance, I’m a Royal/Magician, but I have a healthy affinity for Hero brands – (I’m a total sucker for a good Nike advert 😉 and ALL their gear).
+For instance, I’m a Royal/Maverick, but I have a healthy affinity for Hero brands – (I’m a total sucker for a good Nike advert 😉 and ALL their gear).
 Customer experience and branding overall is not that you only attract other (insert your Archetype here)’s – but rather your experiences are in character and congruent with your brand, so they build trust.

 More information on The Retail Experiment, book.